Clasp technology to knot homology via the affine Grassmannian: Statements of results

-We will denote by $\Kom^-(\D(\l))$ the (bounded above) homotopy category of $\D(\l)$.
-Here the objects are bounded above complexes of objects in $\D(\l)$ up to homotopy and 1-morphisms are maps of complexes.
+We will denote by $\Kom^-(\K)$ the (bounded above) homotopy category of $\K$.
+Here the objects are the same as those of $\K$, the 1-morphisms are bounded above complexes of 1-morphisms in $\K$ (up to homotopy) and the 2-morphisms are maps of complexes.
 Notice that these are now $\Z \oplus \Z$-graded additive categories since we have the old grading $\la \cdot \ra$ and the new cohomological grading which we denote $[\cdot]$.

-More generally, we denote by $\Kom^-(\K)$ the homotopy 2-category of $\K$ where: \begin{itemize} \item 0-morphisms (objects) are doubly graded, $\k$-linear additive categories $\Kom^-(\D(\l))$ indexed by weights $\l \in X$. \item 1-morphisms are bounded above complexes of 1-morphisms in $\K$ where homotopy equivalent complexes are deemed isomorphic. \item 2-morphisms are maps of complexes made up of 2-morphisms from $\K$. \end{itemize} In section \ref{sec:qadic} we define certain smaller subcategories $\Kom^-_*(\D(\l)) \subset \Kom^-(\D(\l))$ and $\Kom^-_*(\K) \subset \Kom^-(\K)$ which come equipped with maps